Mark L. Jewell, MD

 Friday: 9 a.m.–2 p.m.

 Injectable treatments minimize wrinkling caused by the repeated movement of facial muscles and restore age-related volume loss.
-In addition to the FDA-approved neurotoxins Dysport® and BOTOX® Cosmetic, Dr. Mark Jewell offers a range of dermal fillers at his Eugene, Oregon, practice including the JUVÉDERM® and Restylane® product lines.
+In addition to the FDA-approved neurotoxins Dysport® and BOTOX® Cosmetic, Jewell Plastic Surgery offers a range of dermal fillers at his Eugene, Oregon, practice including the JUVÉDERM® and Restylane® product lines.

-Dr. Jewell creates customized treatment plans after consulting with patients.
-He performs injections himself, along with highly trained nurse injectors who perform Dysport and BOTOX injections under his direction.
-Salem and Corvallis residents travel to our practice for facial rejuvenation treatments performed by Dr. Jewell and his staff.
+Dr. Mark Jewell and Dr. Alireza “Reza” Najafian create customized treatment plans after consulting with patients.
+They perform injections themselves, along with highly trained nurse injectors.
+Salem and Corvallis residents travel to our practice for facial rejuvenation treatments performed by our surgeons and their staff.

 Are neurotoxins the same as dermal fillers?